 The healthcare reimbursement process

-What can a healthcare reimbursement account be used for?
+What can you use a healthcare reimbursement plan for?

-Depending on the healthcare reimbursement option you offer, employees can use them for various healthcare costs, such as the out-of-pocket costs of medical care.
+Depending on the healthcare reimbursement option you offer, employees can use it for various healthcare costs, such as the out-of-pocket costs of medical care.

-For formal health benefits such as a health reimbursement arrangement (HRA), you can only reimburse your employees for qualified medical expenses listed in IRS Publication 502.
+For formal health benefits such as health reimbursement arrangements (HRAs), you can only reimburse your employees for qualified medical expenses the IRS outlines in Publication 502.
 This generally excludes elective medical procedures in favor of expenses that are a medical necessity.

 What are the different types of healthcare reimbursement?